BRIAN BAUCOM, PH.D.

 Another major focus of our research group is the development of computational tools and statistical models for studying couple interaction.
 Most current projects involve collaboration with colleagues from a number of disciplines such as electrical engineering and biostatistics.
 As a result, our research group is active in a number of areas outside of clinical psychology including speech signal processing, affective computing, computational linguistics, and statistical modeling for multiply nested designs.
 These aspects of the lab make it an excellent fit for students with backgrounds both within and outside of clinical psychology, students with interests in couple interaction, couple therapy, and behavior & emotion, and creative thinkers who are excited about interdisciplinary collaboration.

-While I am not currently accepting applications for new graduate students, our lab is accepting applications for a limited number of volunteer RA positions that would begin immediately.
-If interested, please contact Abby Boggins to apply and for further information about opportunities in our lab.
+I will be accepting applications from potential graduates who would start in Fall, 2024.
+Our lab is also accepting applications for a limited number of volunteer RA positions that have a variable start date; if interested, please contact Abby Boggins to apply and for further information about opportunities in our lab.

 Education